WCMA (AM)

 WCMA (1600 kHz, is an AM radio station broadcasting a evangélico format.
 Licensed to Bayamón, Puerto Rico, it serves all of Puerto Rico.
 The station is currently owned by Aurio A. Matos Barreto.
 WCMA shares with translator stations W279BU (103.7 FM) in San Juan and W241DE (96.1 FM), also licensed to Bayamón.
 WCMA simulcasts on WZCA (91.7 FM) in Quebradillas.
 The station was originally known as WLUZ, founded by Puerto Rican producer Tommy Muñiz after the original owner's wife, Luz María García de la Noceda.

+History

+NotiLuz

+In 1966, Muñiz planned to create a radio station, Noti-Luz which was set to debut in March of that year, after Lucy Boscana introduced him to the owner of the 1600 AM frequency.

 Cima Radio Network

 WCMA is the flagship station of the Cima Radio Network.
-WCMA's programming is also heard on translator stations 96.1 FM in Bayamon and 103.7 FM in San Juan.
+WCMA's programming is also heard on translator stations 96.1 FM in Bayamón and 103.7 FM in San Juan.